 - Low carb.
 Skip the croissant and make a chicken salad wrap with a crisp lettuce leaf.

 - No cashews.
-If they’re not your thing or you don’t have any on hand, use pecans or almonds instead.
+If they’re not your thing or you don’t have any on hand, use pecans, walnuts or almonds instead.

 - Bacon crumbles.
 For a salty smoky addition (think chicken club sandwich), you could add some bacon crumbles into the chicken salad itself.

 - No grapes.
-Swap raisins or apples (or both) for the grapes.
+Swap raisins, dried cranberries, or apples (or both) for the grapes.
 Apples are crispy and tart and raisins will still give you that bit of sweetness.

 - Onion type.
-If you’d prefer chopped green onion instead of red, this would be an easy swap.
+If you’d prefer chopped red onion instead of green, this would be an easy swap.

 - Sliced bread.
 You could always go the classic route and make yourself a sandwich on regular sliced bread.
 White, whole wheat bread, sprouted wheat, or any gluten-free bread will work.